The video experts blog

 Why Does Frame Rate Matter?

 Video making has been simplified dramatically in recent years thanks to innovations in video recording equipment and software related to editing and special effects.
-That increases the importance of understanding frame rates before you shoot a video, especially when it comes to producing high-quality business content.
+That increases the importance of understanding frame rates before you shoot a video, especially when producing high-quality business content.
 The frame rate dramatically impacts the style and viewing experience of a video.

 When considering the best frame rate for your content, you are choosing between how realistic you want your video to look or whether or not you plan to use different techniques or effects like slow motion or transitions.